SCTP Protocol Tutorial | SCTP Vs TCP

 What is SCTP?

 The full form of SCTP is Stream Control Transmission Protocol.
-It is a transport layer protocol that works over the Internet Protocol (IP).
-Provides a reliable connection-based message delivery mechanism.
+It is a transport layer protocol that works on top of IP.

 Why SCTP?

-In the beginning, there was a requirement for application developers for a protocol that can maintain a session.
-TCP was the early protocol that does session management between two peers.
+In the beginning, there was a requirement for application developers for a protocol that could maintain a session.
+TCP was the early protocol that did session management between two peers.

 Web-based communication uses HTTP on top of TCP/IP.
 HTTP uses TCP for session management.

 The network’s hardware and bandwidth are becoming increasingly faster over time.
-There were requirements to improve the internet’s suitability for real-time, robust, and high-performance applications too, primarily those in the telecommunications industry.
+There were requirements to improve the Internet’s suitability for real-time, robust, and high-performance applications, primarily those in the telecommunications industry.

 The newer transport layer protocol addresses numerous shortcomings of TCP, making it ideal for robust and real-time communications.

-Both protocols operate at the transport layer and make use of the underlying IP protocol.
-Before you begin, it’s good to familiarise yourself with the SCTP protocol and its purpose.
+Both protocols operate at the transport layer and use the underlying IP protocol.
+Before you begin, familiarizing yourself with the SCTP protocol and its purpose is good.
 It is necessary to comprehend the fundamental distinctions between these two protocols.

 Functionality TCP SCTP

 Connection or PATH MonitoringDo not have protocol messages for connection health monitoring.
-A user of TCP needs to implement a mechanism for failure detection.
-E.g HTTP timeout.The protocol defines messages for link or path health checks.
+A user of TCP needs to implement a mechanism for failure detection: E.g., HTTP timeout.The protocol defines messages for connection health.
 These messages are heartbeat messages.
 SCTP users immediately get a connection failure indication.

 Stream-Based (sequence of bytes)Messages flow over a TCP connection in a stream of bytes.
-This requires functionality in the user of TCP to put start and end patterns for messages.Message-based.
-The sender and receiver need to send and receive a full message.
-It is like a UDP message flow.
+This requires functionality in the user application of TCP to put start and end patterns for messages.Message-based.
+The sender and receiver need to send and receive a complete message.
+The functionality is similar to the UDP message delivery.

 Number of StreamsAll communication is on one stream.
 It blocks all bytes in a flow until a corrupted byte is not retransmitted.
-Not suitable for real-time applications, where time is essential.
+Not suitable for real-time communication as time is essential.
 Have multiple streams.
 If one stream blocks, other streams keep carrying bytes.
 Important for telecom.
 If a call blocks from one telephone exchange to another.
 The remaining calls will not block.

-Network FailureHaving a single network path between source and destination.
-Because TCP/IP has a single IP address in an endpoint.It can have multiple network paths from source to destination.
-Because SCTP/IP has multiple IP addresses in an endpoint.
+Network FailureWe have a single network path between the source and destination because TCP/IP has a single IP address in an endpoint.It can have multiple network paths from source to destination because SCTP/IP has multiple IP addresses in an endpoint.

 User BaseDue to the older protocol.
 TCP is used in many places.
 All HTTP-based communication is based on TCP.The user base is less in number.
 Mainly peer or peer applications for telecom or others.